-I was hired in May 2014 on a 12 month industrial placement and took a year out of studying Business and Public Relations at Liverpool’s John Moores University.
-From day one I was treated in the same way as all other graduates, interns and full time employees.
+I was hired on a 12-month industrial placement and took a year out of studying Business and Public Relations at Liverpool’s John Moores University.
+From day one I was treated in the same way as all other graduates, interns and full-time employees.
 Everyone at Enterprise receives the same great training and development opportunities.

 I also took part in the internal mentoring scheme – meeting colleagues from the senior management team, which gave me the opportunity to build a personal network of people who helped to keep me motivated and inspired.

 In my third month, I achieved Elite Club status, this is a prestigious award, part of the monthly incentive programme that Enterprise runs, offered to the top-performing employees who hit their targets.
 This gave me the opportunity to network with both the Regional Manager and Area Managers from across the North West.
 I then began to achieve Elite Club on a regular basis – nine times during the course of my placement – which helped me to build a network of influential colleagues and develop my own personal ‘brand’ within the company.

 I was learning something new every day and making a name for myself by adding new accounts and growing the business.
 At the same time, I was working my way through my training folder and benefiting from the knowledge I’d gained from the many mentors who were supporting me.
 I completed my folder and with the encouragement of my Area Manager I went for my first promotion – my Management Qualification Interview (or MQI) – and passed with 94%, setting a new record for the fastest promotion in the North West (just six months) and earning a pay rise as well as a bonus!